pu2clr/SI4844/README.md

 __The SI4844 is a 3.3V part.
 If you are not using a 3.3V version of Arduino, you have to use a kind of 5V to 3.3V converter.__ See [Hardware Requirements and Setup](https://github.com/pu2clr/SI4844#hardware-requirements-and-setup).

+A good alternative to the Arduino Uno or Arduino Nano for a project using the SI48XX device is a board based on the LGT8F328 microcontroller.
+This device offers excellent compatibility with the Arduino Nano and Uno, including pin configuration, with the added advantage of operating at 3.3V, eliminating the need for a bidirectional converter, and being more affordable.
+Other viable alternatives include the ESP32, ESP8266, and STM32.

 ## MIT License

 Copyright (c) 2019 Ricardo Lima Caratti